Further information about Licensing PolicyPak with Multi-Session Windows

 for their technology is exactly where you also license PolicyPak.

 Here are several example scenarios:

-Scenario 1 Windows PCs only (No Citrix or Microsoft RDS of any kind)
+Scenario 1: Licensing Windows PCs only (No Multi-session Windows of any kind)

-With no Citrix or Microsoft RDS, the licensing is easy: for instance, a network of 100 Windows PCs, each with PolicyPak CSE installed would require 100 PolicyPak Suite licenses required.
+With no Citrix or Microsoft WVD, the licensing is easy: for instance, a network of 1000 Windows PCs (desktop and laptops), each with the PolicyPak CSE installed would require 1000 PolicyPak licenses.

 In this scenario, you might be using:

 - Thin clients (IGEL/Wyse) and

 - Zero real Windows PC’s

 Because thin clients don’t run real windows, and don’t have applications